descriptinc/descript-cerbero/README.md

 issue, but upon needing to clean up, it is easier to know you can just nuke the `build` dir and get rid of everything.

-### Package version?
-As the proper GStreamer version is encoded in the source file themselves (_almost_ centrally, but not quite), we need a different way to tell builds apart.
-At fist the commit SHA of the HEAD at the moment of the build seemed like a good unique identifier (that would not need to be manually updated), but SHAs don't sort lexicographically, and would be generally harder to maintain.
-So a simple integer encoded a the `descript/descript-package-version file should be enough.

 # Description

 Cerbero is a cross-platform build aggregator for Open Source projects that builds